Lowenfield says elections not credible - Guyana Chronicle

 Lowenfield zoomed in on the non-credibility of the electoral process on E-Day in the various districts.

-For District One , the said that the summation of anomalies and instances of voter impersonation identified in District One “clearly does not appear to satisfy the criteria of impartiality, fairness, and compliance with provisions of the Constitution and the ROPA Cap 1:03.”
+For District One , he said that the summation of anomalies and instances of voter impersonation identified in that district “clearly does not appear to satisfy the criteria of impartiality, fairness, and compliance with provisions of the Constitution and the ROPA Cap 1:03.”

 He said that consequently, on the basis of the votes counted and the information furnished from the recount, it cannot be ascertained that the results in that District meet the standard of fair and credible elections.

-This, Lowenfield said, occurred across the other 9 Districts.Missing Oats of Identities,Certificates of Employment, as well as ballot boxes with do documentation are among the anomalies which was included in his report.
+Lowenfield listed similar observations on the process across the other 9 Districts.Missing Oaths of Identities,Certificates of Employment, as well as ballot boxes with no documentation are among the anomalies which was included in his report.

 As the recount process unfolded in recent weeks at the Arthur Chung Convention Center, a number of red flags were raised.
-The APNU+AFC Coalition has written several letters to the elections commission detailing its concerns and provided information to substantiate its claims that a number of irregularities occurred on March 2 at polling stations across the country.
+The APNU+AFC Coalition has written several letters to the elections commission detailing its concerns and provided information to substantiate its claims, that a number of irregularities occurred on March 2 at polling stations across the country.

 “It is impossible for an election to represent the will of the people if a large portion of ballots cast by the electorate have been made invalid or questionable, not by the doings of the electorate, but that of those authorised to conduct the elections and other outside forces,” APNU+AFC candidate Ganesh Mahipaul who observed the recount process, argued when he appeared on Guyana Chronicle’s Vantage Point on Friday.